trun/flashblocks/README.md

 ### LogoBlocks

-**LogoBlocks** is a very simple simulator based on the [Logo](http://en.wikipedia.org/wiki/Logo_%28programming_language%29) programming language.
-Users use commands like `Turn Right` and `Move Forward` to control a virtual tutle that draws lines with its tail.
+A very simple simulator based on the [Logo](http://en.wikipedia.org/wiki/Logo_%28programming_language%29) programming language.
+Users use commands like `Turn Right` and `Forward` to control a virtual turtle that draws lines with its tail.
 You can also utilize loops and colors to make interesting patterns.

 <a href="https://raw.github.com/trun/flashblocks/master/static/logoblocks.png">
   <img src="https://raw.github.com/trun/flashblocks/master/static/logoblocks_small.png">